taimax13/platform-tool/README.md

 ```
 ## Configuration
 values.yaml
 The values.yaml file contains default values for the Helm chart.
-Can be customize these settings to match your environment:
+Can be customize these settings to match  environment:

 ```yaml